Meet our advisors from across the Los Angeles Region who provide strategic direction for Investing in Place.

-KeAndra strives to structure her career around preserving and promoting quality affordable housing; improving access to transit, healthy environments, and economic opportunities; and developing policies that foster social equity.
-KeAndra currently works as a Senior Program Director of Policy and Special Initiatives at Enterprise Community Partners.
-There, she leads the Southern California policy advocacy and works with Enterprise’s state and federal advocates to improve access to safe, affordable housing in thriving neighborhoods.
+For more than a decade, KeAndra Dodds has dedicated her career to the creation and preservation of affordable housing; improving access to transit, healthy environments and economic opportunities; and developing policies that foster social equity.
+KeAndra currently works as Senior Program Director, Policy and Special Initiatives at Enterprise Community Partners.
+She leads the Southern California policy work and joins with Enterprise’s state and federal advocates to improve access to safe, affordable homes in thriving neighborhoods.
 Prior to joining Enterprise, KeAndra was the Transportation and Housing Deputy for Los Angeles County Supervisor Hilda L. Solis.
-As a Deputy, she focused on issues related to transportation, land use, affordable housing and LGBT rights.
-Before joining the County, she was a staff attorney at the Western Center on Law and Poverty.
-There, she engaged in impact litigation, policy advocacy, technical assistance and education across the state of California to improve access to affordable housing for low-income families.
+As Deputy, she focused on issues related to transportation, land use, affordable housing and LGBT rights.
+Before joining the county, she was a Staff Attorney at the Western Center on Law and Poverty in Los Angeles.
+There, KeAndra engaged in impact litigation, policy advocacy, technical assistance and education statewide to improve access to affordable housing for low-income families.
 She also advocated for equitable transit-oriented and sustainable development.
-KeAndra received her law degree from the University of Southern California, Gould School of Law and her B.A. from the University of Pennsylvania.
+KeAndra received her law degree from the University of Southern California, Gould School of Law and her bachelor’s from the University of Pennsylvania.

 Rudy Espinoza, LURN (Leadership for Urban Renewal Network)